 GCCAC advances cooperation with BRI partners

 FUZHOU, China, Dec.
-6, 2024 /PRNewswire/ -- A news report by Huanqiu.com: The 2024 Belt and Road Commerce Chambers and Associations Conference (GCCAC) was held in Fuzhou, East China's Fujian Province on Thursday.
+7, 2024 /PRNewswire/ -- The 2024 Belt and Road Commerce Chambers and Associations Conference (GCCAC) was held in Fuzhou, East China's Fujian Province on Thursday.

 The conference, themed "Maritime Fuzhou: Together for a New Chapter in Maritime Silk Road Cooperation," aims to build an effective platform for connectivity and promote exchanges and cooperation in fields such as economy and trade, culture, science and technology with countries participating in the China-proposed Belt and Road Initiative (BRI), as well as the prosperity and development of the Maritime Silk Road.